syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Shapes.md

 The following code example illustrates how to group the nested group shapes as a group shape in Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+WParagraph paragraph = section.AddParagraph() as WParagraph;
+//Creates new group shape
+GroupShape groupShape = new GroupShape(document);
+//Adds group shape to the paragraph paragraph.ChildEntities.Add(groupShape);
+//Appends new shape to the document
+Shape shape = new Shape(document, AutoShapeType.RoundedRectangle);
+//Sets height and width for shape shape.Height = 100;
+shape.Width = 150;
+//Sets Wrapping style for shape shape.WrapFormat.TextWrappingStyle = TextWrappingStyle.InFrontOfText;
+//Sets horizontal and vertical position for shape shape.HorizontalPosition = 72;
+shape.VerticalPosition = 72;
+//Sets horizontal and vertical origin for shape shape.HorizontalOrigin = HorizontalOrigin.Page;
+shape.VerticalOrigin = VerticalOrigin.Page;
+//Adds the specified shape to group shape groupShape.Add(shape);
+//Appends new picture to the document
+WPicture picture = new WPicture(document);
+//Loads image from the file
+FileStream imageStream = new FileStream("Image.png", FileMode.Open, FileAccess.ReadWrite);
+picture.LoadImage(imageStream);
+//Sets wrapping style for picture picture.TextWrappingStyle = TextWrappingStyle.InFrontOfText;
+//Sets height and width for the picture picture.Height = 100;
+picture.Width = 100;
+//Sets horizontal and vertical position for the picture picture.HorizontalPosition = 400;
+picture.VerticalPosition = 150;
+//Sets horizontal and vertical origin for the picture picture.HorizontalOrigin = HorizontalOrigin.Page;
+picture.VerticalOrigin = VerticalOrigin.Page;
+//Adds specified picture to the group shape groupShape.Add(picture);
+//Creates new nested group shape
+GroupShape nestedGroupShape = new GroupShape(document);
+//Appends new textbox to the document
+WTextBox textbox = new WTextBox(document);
+//Sets width and height for the textbox textbox.TextBoxFormat.Width = 150;
+textbox.TextBoxFormat.Height = 75;
+//Adds new text to the textbox body
+IWParagraph textboxParagraph = textbox.TextBoxBody.AddParagraph();
+//Adds new text to the textbox paragraph textboxParagraph.AppendText("Text inside text box");
+//Sets wrapping style for the textbox textbox.TextBoxFormat.TextWrappingStyle = TextWrappingStyle.Behind;
+//Sets horizontal and vertical position for the textbox textbox.TextBoxFormat.HorizontalPosition = 200;
+textbox.TextBoxFormat.VerticalPosition = 200;
+//Sets horizontal and vertical origin for the textbox textbox.TextBoxFormat.VerticalOrigin = VerticalOrigin.Page;
+textbox.TextBoxFormat.HorizontalOrigin = HorizontalOrigin.Page;
+//Adds specified textbox to the nested group shape nestedGroupShape.Add(textbox);
+//Appends new shape to the document shape = new Shape(document, AutoShapeType.Oval);
+//Sets height and width for the new shape shape.Height = 100;
+shape.Width = 150;
+//Sets horizontal and vertical position for the shape shape.HorizontalPosition = 200;
+shape.VerticalPosition = 72;
+//Sets horizontal and vertical origin for the shape shape.HorizontalOrigin = HorizontalOrigin.Page;
+shape.VerticalOrigin = VerticalOrigin.Page;
+//Sets horizontal and vertical position for the nested group shape nestedGroupShape.HorizontalPosition = 72;
+nestedGroupShape.VerticalPosition = 72;
+//Adds specified shape to the nested group shape nestedGroupShape.Add(shape);
+//Adds nested group shape to the group shape of the paragraph groupShape.Add(nestedGroupShape);
+//Saves the Word document to  MemoryStream MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document